Russia in the Eurovision Song Contest 2011

-Russia was represented at the Eurovision Song Contest 2011 in Düsseldorf, Germany, selecting their entry internally.
+Russia was represented at the Eurovision Song Contest 2011 with the song "Get You", written by Alexey Vorobyov, RedOne, AJ Junior, Bilal Hajji, and Eric Sanicola, and performed by Vorobyov.
+The entry was internally selected.
 This was the country's fifteenth participation in the contest after debuting in 1994.
+Russia qualified from the first semi-final and placed 16th in the final, scoring 77 points.

 Before Eurovision

 Internal selection

 On 5 March 2011, C1R announced that they had internally selected Alexey Vorobyov to represent Russia in Düsseldorf with the song "Get You" produced by RedOne.
 Vorobyov previously attempted to represent Russia at the Eurovision Song Contest twice, placing fifth in the 2008 national final with the song "New Russian Kalinka" and placing fourth in the 2009 national final with the song "Angelom byt".
 RedOne also composed the entry "Dance Alone" performed by Love Generation which failed to qualify from the Second Chance round of the 2011 Swedish Eurovision national final Melodifestivalen 2011.
 Alexey Vorobyov was selected as the Russian entrant by an expert committee from nine shortlisted candidates, among them which also included Alexey Vorobyov, Avraam Russo, Buranovskiye Babushki, Glukoza, Jamala, Mark Tishman, Philipp Kirkorov, Vera Brezhneva (Note: After rumors began to circulate that Russia would be represented by Vera Brezhneva, Vera said that she would not go due to the fact that "Such an event takes a lot of energy and nerves".) and Vlad Sokolovsky, as reported by Russian media.

 "Get You" was set to be presented to the public on 12 March 2011 during the Russian version of Star Academy, broadcast on Channel One, however the song was leaked on YouTube prior to the presentation on 6 March 2011.
 "Get You" was written and composed by RedOne, AJ Junior, Bilal "The Chef", Eric Sanicola and Vorobyov himself.